DR-developer98/Code-Breakers-Game---3rd-CI-Portfolio-Project-Python-/README.md

 <img src="assets/images-for-README/invalid-number-input-start-menu.PNG">

 <h4><em style="color: yellow">View Rankings</em></h4>
 <p>Entering 2 will load the rankings for the different modes.
 For each mode, the first 10 user-score pairs will be displayed.
+In this way, in compliance with the <a href="#US5">fifth user story</a>, the user will be able to compare their past performance to that of other players.
 At the bottom of the list, the player will be able to either start the game, view the rankings again or quit the game.</p>

 <img src="assets/images-for-README/rankings-part-1.PNG">
 <img src="assets/images-for-README/rankings-part-2-plus-start-menu.PNG">